tsen1220/VisualBasicFormProject/README.md

-# VisualBasic Repository
+# VisualBasic Form Project

-This is Visual Basic Repository which is made by myself.
+This is Visual Basic Form Project which is made by myself.

-It contains all Visual Basic Form design and Visual Basic Code.
+It contains Visual Basic Form design and Visual Basic Code.

 Stock analysis project is made with Visual Basic Application.